CodeCured/codecured.org/README.md

 Code Cured The Cat ([codecured.org](https://codecured.org)) is a project to create a new kind of charity: one that is digital-first.

-Whilst most charities want your *time* or your *money*, Code Cured wants your *expertise*.
+Whilst most charities want your *time* or your *money*, Code Cured wants your *expertise* and *creativity*.
 Collaboratively create software (or ideas) to raise money to improve cat's lives, no matter where you are or what you do for a living.

 ### What are the guiding principles?